 BEST BUDGET SHOE

-The Acro is a slipper style shoe designed with a single strap.
+The Acro is a slipper-style shoe designed with a single velco strap for added support.
 It’s has a medium-stiff sole and features the ultra-sticky Neo Fuse rubber.
-The shoe should be sized tightly in order to deliver it’s glove like fit.
-Throw in a high tensioned rand, downturned profile and a huge toe patch, and you’ve got the making of a thoughtfully designed shoe.
+The shoe should be sized tightly to get glove-like fit and make the most of the shoes performance capabilities.
+Throw in a high tensioned rand, downturned profile and a huge toe patch, and you’ve got the making of a thoughtfully designed aggressive climbing shoe.

 BEST FOR ALL-DAY CLIMBING